adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 ### 7. Learning how to learn
 One of the most valuable lessons this 12-month game dev journey has given me is learning how to learn.

 So many of us have been programmed to think of learning as that thing we did in school / university / college.
-That thing that was often unpleasant, rigid, padded out with uninteresting content delivered by un-engaging teachers (with exceptions, of course... but, sadly, the good ones are a small percentage of the overall, bureaucratic experience), and stretched out for an unnecessarily long time so as to meet the regulatory requirements of what is considered to be “an education”.
+That thing that was often unpleasant, rigid, padded out with uninteresting content delivered by un-engaging teachers (with exceptions, of course!), and stretched out for an unnecessarily long time so as to meet the regulatory requirements of what is considered to be “an education”.

 _(Takes a deep breath)_

 Wow, I almost went on a massive tangent there...

 Taking learning into our own hands is incredibly empowering.
 It can be scary at times, because so many of us have been programmed to expect someone else to deliver us a curriculum.
-I know that for me, with this game dev journey, it was a challenging experience to try and craft my own curriculum.
+With this game dev journey, it was a challenging experience to try and craft my own curriculum.
 I made some mistakes early on (and continue to), but eventually started understanding what to focus on.
 Some of those things were:

 #### Don’t learn stuff you don’t need to know right now
 For my game dev journey, I realized that I didn’t need to learn about game design right now.
 Or level design, art, animation, music, sound design, narrative, etc. While all these things are definitely interesting and worthwhile areas to eventually learn about, they were not crucial to learning how to code prototypes and game features – which is what I was focusing on.